Local structure of idempotent algebras I

 \begin{prop} Let $\zA$ be a simple idempotent algebra.
-Then one of the following holds: \begin{itemize} \item[(1)] $\zA$ is a 2-element set; \item[(2)] $\zA$ is term equivalent to a module; \item[(3)] $\cH(\zA)$ is connected; \item[(4)] $\zA=\Sg{a,b}$ for some $a,b\in\zA$, and either $a,b$ are connected in $\cH(\zA)$, or there is a binary term operation $f$ or a ternary term operation $g$ such that $f$ is a semilattice operation on $\{a,b\}$, or $g$ is a majority operation on $\{a,b\}$ and there is an automorphism of $\zA$ swapping $a$ and $b$. \end{itemize} \end{prop}
+Then one of the following holds: \begin{itemize} \item[(1)] $\zA$ is a 2-element set; \item[(2)] $\zA$ is term equivalent to a module; \item[(3)] $\cH(\zA)$ is connected; \item[(4)] $\zA=\Sg{a,b}$ for some $a,b\in\zA$, and for any such $a,b$ either $a,b$ are connected in $\cH(\zA)$, or there is a binary term operation $f$ such that $f$ is a semilattice operation on $\{a,b\}$, or there is a ternary term operation $g$ and an automorphism of $\zA$ such that $g$ is a majority operation on $\{a,b\}$ and the automorphism swaps $a$ and~$b$. \end{itemize} \end{prop}

-\begin{proof} We consider the three options given in Theorem~\ref{the:simple}.\ (2) Let $ab$ be a majority edge of $\zA$, let $\th$ be a congruence of $\zA$ witnessing that, and $m$ a ternary term operation which is majority on $\{a\fac\th,b\fac\th\}$.
+\begin{proof} We consider the three options given in Theorem~\ref{the:simple}.\ (2) Let $ab$ be a majority edge of an algebra $\zA$, let $\th$ be a congruence of $\zA$ witnessing that, and $m$ a ternary term operation which is majority on $\{a\fac\th,b\fac\th\}$.
 Then $m$ can be chosen to satisfy (on $\zA$) any one of the two equations: